 Sigma Tau Gamma (STG) is a national collegiate fraternity that are committed to six principles: learning, integrity, excellence, leadership, citizenship and brotherhood.
 In collaboration with Special Olympics, STG chapters put on events, volunteer and fundraise for Special Olympics.
 Locate a STG chapter near you.

-Take a look at these guides accessible on our College Resources page for best practices to bring Special Olympics to your campus.
+Take a look at these guides for best practices to bring Special Olympics to your campus.

 - College Club Starter Guide

 - Special Olympics Unified Intramural Sports Guide